 Warm & Natural quilt batting is a brand name that’s manufactured by The Warm Company.
 Warm & Natural Batting is environmentally friendly, needle-punched batting that doesn’t use harsh chemicals in its manufacture.

-This makes it a best batting for baby quilt.
+This makes it the best batting for a baby quilt.
 It’s sourced and made in America and is one of the most popular brands of batting on the market.
 It also features a mid-price range.

 Quilters Dream Batting

 Quilters Dream Batting is a higher-priced brand name that’s manufactured to add drape, volume, warmth, and definition to your quilted projects.
 Made in the U.S.A., Quilters Dream offers all types of quilt batting, including the popular Quilters Dream cotton batting.
 They use all materials including cotton, poly, bamboo, and wool.

 Poly-Fil is a brand name for batting made by Fairfield, a family-owned company for over 75 years.
 Poly-fil quilt batting is highly affordable and exclusively made of bonded polyester.
 It’s found at major quilt retailers around the country.

 A more expensive option, Hobbs Heirloom batting is made by Hobbs Bonded Fibers, headquartered in Waco, TX.
 In business since 1978, Hobbs manufactures high-quality quilt battings that use long-staple cotton fibers, premium wool, and more.
 Dedicated to quality and longevity.

 Hobbs makes an heirloom quilt batting in 80/20 poly-cotton blend that’s the best batting for hand quilting and is a solid name among quilters everywhere.